Scynes/express-api-skeleton/README.md

-# Ghost-Upload-API
+# Express API Skeleton
-A ghostly light backend framework for storing and delivering uploaded information!
+A light skeleton framework for building a RESTful API using Node + Express.